Careers in Development Engineering

 The Intel Research and Development group is reinventing the digital world every day.
 In everything we do, we are looking for those breakthrough product experiences.
-And then we look for ways do it smaller, and faster and better.
+And then we look for ways to do it smaller, faster, and better.
 Our discoveries make new things possible in PCs, TVs, cars, handhelds—virtually anywhere computing capabilities are in demand.
 This is where you can make a difference.

 Intel has collaborated with industry, academic, and government partners to develop a silicon-based avalanche photodetector (APD).

 Intel researchers are advancing a multi-chip "system in package" (SIP) technique to address demand for thinner, lighter, and feature-packed mobile devices.